totarorocco/f1-strategy-simulator/README.md

 ## 📝 Development Notes

-- Start with hardcoded 2024 season data for testing
+- Built with 2024 season data and track characteristics
-- Implement aggressive caching to minimize API calls
+- Implements aggressive caching to minimize API calls
-- Include graceful degradation for API downtime
+- Includes graceful degradation for API downtime
-- Focus on clear visualizations over complex algorithms initially
+- Focuses on clear visualizations and user-friendly interface
-- Design for F1 fans, not just technical users
+- Designed for F1 fans and strategy enthusiasts

 ## 📄 License